spjy/jotted-topics/algorithms.md

 ## Loop Invariants

-The loop invariant has three properties.
+The loop invariant is a property that is true before and after each iteration of the loop.
+We must prove that the initialization (base case), maintenance (induction step) and termination are all true.

 ### Initialization